WelderUpdates/ZeroDocs/zilch_documentation/boundtype.markdown

 }
 ```

-You can also use a built in ‘for each’ helper macro that wraps this behavior:
+You can also use a built in â€˜for eachâ€™ helper macro that wraps this behavior:

 ```
 ZilchForEach(Property* property, boundType->AllProperties.all())